canaknesil/canaknesil.github.io/CV.md

 **French:** DELF B2 Overall: 57.5/100

-**Swedish:** Elementary level
+**Swedish:** SFI Course C (roughly corresponds to CEFR A2/A2+)

 ### Computer & Electronics Engineering

 #### Programming languages and areas at which I have a good experience

-- C, C++, Java, Scheme, Lisp, Julia, Matlab, Python
+- C, C++, Java, Scheme, Lisp, Julia, Matlab, Python, Bash, PowerShell
-- FPGA design with VHDL, verification with Systemverilog (using both Xilinx and Intel (Altera) design tools)
+- FPGA design with VHDL, verification with VHDL and SystemVerilog (using both Xilinx and Intel (Altera) design tools)
+- Tcl scripting within Xilinx Vivado environment
-- Cryptanalysis with power side-channel analysis
+- Power/EM side-channel analysis
 - Machine Learning (supervised and unsupervised)
 - Machine Learning Security
 - Parallel programming with pthread library, MPI, CUDA, and MicroC/OS
 - Embedded real-time platform and software development with Nios II soft-processor and MicroC/OS
 - Embedded software development with Linux
 - Embedded software development directly on processor in AVR Assembly, MIPS Assembly, and C
-- Proficiency in Linux (Bash, kernel, kernel modules, services, device tree, driver and application development, shared libraries etc.)
+- Proficiency in Linux (Shell scripting, kernel, kernel modules, services, device tree, driver and application development, shared libraries etc.)
 - Compiler and interpreter design with Lex (Lexical Analyzer) and Yacc (Parser)
 - Version control with Git and Subversion